JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 The following guide is for those who have already [installed Kaldi][install-kaldi], trained a GMM model, and [trained a DNN model][train-kaldi], but the final system isn't performing well.

-If you haven't done those steps yet, this troubleshooting guide might not be what you're looking for.
-If you're looking to get started with Kaldi, feel free to click on any of the above links and then come back to this guide as needed.
-If you'd like a simple, easy to understand Kaldi recipe, you can check out my [`easy-kaldi` GitHub repo][easy-kaldi].
+If you're looking to get started with Kaldi, feel free to click on either of the above links and then come back to this guide as needed.

+If you're looking for a quick answer to a hyperparameter setting, check out this [Kaldi Cheatsheet][cheatsheet].

+If you'd like a simple, easy to understand Kaldi recipe, you can check out the [`easy-kaldi` GitHub repo][easy-kaldi].
 You probably won't get state-of-the-art results with `easy-kaldi`, but you will hopefully be able to understand the pipeline.

 <br/>
 <br/>